+'''

+lotos - euros.rc

+with:

-''' ! copy job is running in foreground (see "lotos-euros-jobtree.rc"), ! enable the following line to have also the build job in foreground: jobtree.le.build.script.class : utopya.UtopyaJobScriptForeground '''
+! copy job is running in foreground (see "lotos - euros - jobtree.rc"),

+! enable the following line to have also the build job in foreground:

+jobtree.le.build.script.class : utopya.UtopyaJobScriptForeground

+'''

 The default destination for the 'run' and other jobs is probably to submit it to a queue system.
-Since the queue system is different on each platform, the destination is defined in the machine-specific settings (section 5.5.4).
+Since the queue system is diffent on each platform, the destination is defined in the machine-specific settings (section 5.5.4).
 For the TNO platform the SLURM queue should be used:

+'''

-! default class with the job script creator: .script.class : utopya.UtopyaJobScriptBatchSlurm
+! default class with the job script creator:

+.script.class : utopya.UtopyaJobScriptBatchSlurm

+'''